-Rate DP generally applies to domestic use, that is, use in a home, when the maximum power demand has reached 50 kW or more at least once during the last 12 monthly periods.
+Rate DP generally applies to domestic use, that is, use in a home, when the maximum power demand has reached 50 kilowatts (kW) or more at least once during the last 12 monthly periods.
 The electricity is metered separately in most cases.
-Bulk metering applies in the case of apartment buildings built after April 1, 2008.
 This rate also applies to farms.

 Provided the maximum power demand reached 50 kilowatts (kW) or more at least once over the past 12 monthly periods, Rate DP also applies in the following cases: